Dog breed: Major registries

 Dogs with a breed standard may be accepted into one or more of the major registries (kennel clubs) of dog breeds, including The Kennel Club (1873, UK), American Kennel Club (1884), New Zealand Kennel Club (1886), Canadian Kennel Club (1888), United Kennel Club (1898), United Kennel Clubs International (UCI, Germany 1976), Australian National Kennel Council (1958), and other national breed registries.
 Recognized dog breeds are classified by groups, such as Hound, Terrier, Working, Herding, Sporting, Non-Sporting, Toy and Miscellaneous; some groups may be further subdivided by some registries.
+Some breeds are managed by independent organizations, e.g. border collies by the International Sheep Dog Society (ISDS).

 Fédération Cynologique Internationale (FCI) is neither a breed registry nor does it issue pedigrees or keep addresses for breeders.
 It is a global canine organization with member and contract partners (one member per country) that conduct international conformation shows, working/hunting/herding trials, and various other events.
 The results are submitted to FCI for processing, approval and international recognition.
 Each of the member and contract partners issue and maintain their own pedigrees and respective breed standards, and train their own judges.
 FCI ensures that each member mutually recognizes the pedigrees and judges of all FCI members.